ecmwf/earthkit-data/docs/faq.rst

 How to convert GRIB to Xarray?
 --------------------------------------------------------------

-You can convert GRIB data to Xarray by calling :py:meth:`~data.readers.grib.index.GribFieldList.to_xarray` on a GRIB fieldlist object.
+You can convert GRIB data to Xarray by calling :py:meth:`~earthkit.data.readers.grib.index.GribFieldList.to_xarray` on a GRIB fieldlist object.
 See :ref:`xr_engine` for details.